10 entrepreneurs who have pursued an MBA—and likely taken the GMAT too

 1. Phil Knight, Co-Founder of Nike

 After traveling to Japan and seeing the modern sports shoes being produced there, he returned to the US set on selling running shoes.
-His company, co-founded with his former running coach Bill Bowerman, was named Nike in 1971.
+His company, co-founded with his former running coach Bill Bowerman, was christened Nike in 1971.

 2. Chitra Gurnani Daga, Co-Founder and CEO of Thrillophilia.com